How To Recognize And Manage Sources Of Depression

 Counseling options

 People may shy away from discussing their mental health because it can be difficult.
-However, a few therapeutic support options may make talking to a professional more attainable to you.
-Although depression can make it challenging to get out of bed or leave the house, online therapy through a platform like BetterHelp can provide a convenient way to see a therapist.
+However, a few therapeutic support options may make talking to a professional more convenient.
+Although major depressive disorder and other types of depression can make it challenging to get out of bed or leave the house, online therapy through a platform like BetterHelp can provide a convenient way to see a therapist.

 Online counseling allows you to message your therapist throughout the day, particularly if you’re exposed to environments or situations that cause your depression to worsen.
 They can walk you through these moments and help you establish a calmer, healthier emotional baseline.
 In addition, you can choose between phone, video, or live chat sessions, depending on your preferences.

-Research also backs up the effectiveness of online therapy.
-In one study, researchers found that a multimodal digital psychotherapy platform successfully reduced the prevalence and severity of symptoms of depression in adult participants.
+Research also backs up the effectiveness of online therapy for several disorders, including depression and bipolar disorder.
+In one study, researchers found that a multimodal digital psychotherapy platform successfully reduced the prevalence and severity of depression symptoms in adult participants.
 These results were consistent across gender identities, economic backgrounds, and health statuses.

 Takeaway